saif-hawlader/A5_Emergency-Hotline/README.md

-1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll? getElementById --> selects an element with the specified ID getElementsByClassName --> selects all elements that has same class name querySelector --> select the first element that matches the CSS selector querySelectorAll --> select all element that matches the CSS selector
+1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
+   i) getElementById --> selects an element with the specified ID ii) getElementsByClassName --> selects all elements that has same class name iii) querySelector --> select the first element that matches the CSS selector iv) querySelectorAll --> select all element that matches the CSS selector

 2. How do you create and insert a new element into the DOM?
-   To create an element i can use document.createElement() To incert i can use parent.appendChild() or parent.insertBefore()
+   To create an element i can use document.createElement()
+   To incert i can use parent.appendChild() or parent.insertBefore()

 3. What is Event Bubbling and how does it work?